 Before you end up bartering or growing a garden for survival, you must survive the first week on your own.
 If the power grid crashes, if an ice storm hits your area or if any other disaster will disrupt your normal living conditions, surviving week one post-disaster will become a challenge.

-You can see more and more people wearing a paracord survival bracelet and talking about survival and prepping as they’ve seen it on TV, movies or after reading about it in various magazines.
-However, what the media transmits to the consumers does not reflect what true survival requires and this is how survival myths were born.
+You can see more and more people wearing a paracord survival bracelet.
+You hear them talking about survival and prepping as they’ve seen it on TV, movies or after reading about it in various magazines.
+However, what the media transmits to the consumers does not reflect what real survival requires and this is how survival myths were born.

 More and more people are choosing to leave everything behind and start a new life off-the grid.
 There is currently a tiny house movement and many families will downsize and learn how to live simply in small homes.